algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Yes, money comes as power, and this power is out of control.
 It's money.
 The responsibility of this power is reflected back on us and cannot be delegated to the necessities of nature.

 This is as liberating as uncomfortable.
 This term does not mean that I ignore the limits of growth.
-I just do not expect help from tokens within these limits, or in both terms.
+I just do not expect help from tokens within these limits, or in both terms:
 Energy and nature are not powerful enough to play an adequate game today.

-So to relax this and make it algebraic, I make this game and to set up take A for energy and take B for money.
+So to relax this and make it algebraic, I make this game and set up take A for energy and take B for money.
 A powers the birds, B makes them fly.
 A is arithmetic, B is algebraic.

 So I'm turning from the linear consumption of 600 extra Joule of A to the circulation of 100 trillion dollars of B per year, and follow B's arguments with the same conviction that I'm used to do with A.